1998 California Proposition 10: First 5 California

-First 5 California Commission was the commission established Proposition 10, in January 1999.
+The First 5 California Commission was the commission established Proposition 10, in January 1999.
 Another name for this program is the California Children and Families Commission.
 First 5 offers services such as health care, child care and other programs to the families of California.
 First 5 have about eight main goals that they strive to address.
 These goals are school readiness, making sure that all kids have a good transition into elementary school, quality child care in the early years so that each child receives the proper care from child care facilities, emphasis on nutrition and exercise to encourage healthy life styles, health coverage for children to ensure their vaccinations and other health needs are met starting young, dental care so that children maintain a healthy smile and even avoid things such as speech impairments, providing quality pre-schools for good brain stimulation, care for children with special needs, and even the migrant farm workers children.
 All of these goals have been established as some of the leading contributors to a successful life.
 Not only does California have a state commission but each of the fifty eight counties of the state has their own branch of the commission to better suit the needs of the local communities.